Jason Miller (baseball)

-Jason Douglas Miller (born July 20, 1982) is a former left-handed Major League Baseball pitcher.
+Jason Douglas Miller (born July 20, 1982) is an American former left-handed Major League Baseball (MLB) pitcher.
 He played nine seasons in the Minnesota Twins organization until becoming a free agent at the end of the 2008 season.
 He made his major league debut with the Twins in 2007.

 In January 2009, he signed a minor league contract with the Detroit Tigers, but was released in April.